tomjoht/tomjoht.github.io/_restapicourse/pubapis_version_control_systems.md

 1. You must first add any files that you want Git to track.
 Just because the files are in the initialized Git repository doesn't mean that Git is actually tracking and versioning their changes.
 Only when you officially "add" files to your Git project does Git start tracking changes to that file.
 2. Any modified files that Git is tracking are said to be in a "staging" area.
 3. When you "commit" your files, Git creates a snapshot of the file at that point in time.
 You can always revert to this snapshot.
 4. After you commit your changes, you can "push" your changes to the master.
+Once you push your changes to the master, your own working copy and the master branch are back in sync.

 ## Branching